pmem/pmdk/index.md

 used to replicate content of local persistent memory regions to persistent memory on a remote node over RDMA protocol.

+>NOTE:
+This is still an **experimental API** and should not be used in production environments.

 See the [librpmem page](librpmem) for documentation and examples.

 #### C++ bindings